sajedjalil/Input-Space-Partition-Test-Generator/README.md

 # Input-Space-Partition-Test-Generator

+## How to run?
+- Install JDK 11 or above.
+- Install maven 3.8.6 or above.
+(Older versions are not guaranteed to work)
+- Open a terminal in the project root directory.
+- Execute command - mvn clean javafx:run

+## What is this software?
 ISP starts with a finite (usually small) set of characteristics.
 For example, characteristics to describe MS students might be: major, year started, status, and visa.
 Each characteristic is divided into a finite (usually small) set of blocks.
 For example, the student characteristics may have the following blocks:

 #### major = [swe, cs, infs, other]